 \subsection{AutoEncoders Architecture}

-The first ingredient is an (AE) architecture \cite{Goodfellow-et-al-2016, https://doi.org/10.1002/aic.690370209, MAL-056, feickert2021living}, based on either on plain Multi-Layer Perceptrons (MLP) with Drop-out layers, or Self-Normalising Neural Networks (SNN) \cite{klambauer2017selfnormalizing}.
+The first ingredient is an AutoEncoder (AE) architecture \cite{Goodfellow-et-al-2016, https://doi.org/10.1002/aic.690370209, MAL-056, feickert2021living}, based on either on plain Multi-Layer Perceptrons (MLP) with Drop-out layers, or Self-Normalising Neural Networks (SNN) \cite{klambauer2017selfnormalizing}.
 The AutoEncoder class can be instantiated with a tunable number of layers, while the nodes are algorithmically fixed, starting from the Input size and dividing either by $2\cdot k$ (where $k$ is the layer index), or by $2^{k}$, up to the latent space dimension $n$.
-The Encoder and Decoder are instantiated with a specular architecture, i.e. the innermost layer has the same size as the outermost one, and so on inwards.
-The layers' weights are initialized using the Kaiming-He initialization \cite{he2015delving}.
+The Encoder and Decoder are instantiated with a specular architecture, i.e. the first Encoder layer has the same size as the last Decoder one, and so on inwards.
+The layers' weights are initialised using the Kaiming-He initialisation \cite{he2015delving}.
 For the MLP module, the layer's activation is a ReLU and the dropout probability can be tuned, while of course, the activation for the SNN module is a SELU.
 For a visual representation of an autoencoder, see figure \ref{fig:AEarch}.

 The reconstruction loss used is the Mean-squared error,